Trading 212's 4.05% interest on cash explained (there's a catch)

 Despite all of this, unknowns can plunge a QMMF into uncertainty.

-One of them concerns sudden increases in interest rates, which can affect the value of the assets that a fund has invested in.
+Sudden increases in interest rates, for example, can affect the value of the assets that a fund has invested in.
 Trading 212 navigates this by picking QMMFs that primarily invest in short-term bonds.

 And in the event of extreme market conditions meaning that there's a run on QMMFs – resulting in delays to withdrawals – Trading 212 says it makes sure there's an adequate amount of client money in liquid cash so withdrawals can be processed immediately.